andrewnicols/docs/docs/guides/javascript/index.md

 This example shows several conventions that are used in Moodle:

-- CSS Selectors are often stored separately to the code in a `Selectors` object.
-This allows you to easily re-use a Selector and to group them together in different ways.
-It also places all selectors in one place so that you can update them more easily.
+- CSS Selectors are often stored separate to the code in a `Selectors` object.
+This allows you to re-use a Selector and to group them together in different ways.
+It also places all selectors in one place so that they're easier to update.
 - The `Selectors` object is stored in a `const` variable which is \_not\_ exported.
-This means that it is private and only available within your module.
+This means that it's private and only available within your module.
-- A `data-*` attribute is used to identify the button in the Javascript module.
+- A `data-*` attribute is used to identify the button in the JavaScript module.
-  Moodle advises not to use class selectors when attaching event listeners because so that it is easier to restyle for different themes without any changes to the Javascript later.
+  Moodle advises not to use class selectors when attaching event listeners because so that it's easier to restyle for different themes without any changes to the JavaScript later.
-- A namespace is used for the `data-action` to clearly identify what the button is intended for.
+- A namespace is used for the `data-action` to identify what the button is intended for.
 - By using `e.target.closest()` you can check whether the element that was clicked on, or any of its parent elements matches the supplied CSS Selector.